dgpetrie/draft-petrie-vcon/vcon_charter.md

 The vCon work group is about passing conversational data.
 Such data is commonly generated and collected in business environments, from chat logs to transcripts to recordings.
-Most systems provide way to store such information, but there are not many standards or interoperability within the storage or transmission mechanisms or formats.
+Most systems provide a way to store such information, but there are not many standards or interoperability within the storage or transmission mechanisms or formats.

 The two opposing forces influencing such information passing are trying to enforce privacy of personal data and providing the ability and interest to use conversations in various ways, e.g.,  AI analysis.
 For the first force the key is knowing what information exists, where it comes from, and being able to protect it appropriately.
 Or being able to refer to conversations without exposing their contents or assure suitable redaction has been performed.